 Reading can assist in social and cognitive development in young children.
 Often, the literacy levels of children who read frequently are higher than children of the same age who do not read regularly.

 Fruits and vegetables are part of a balanced diet and ensure healthy growth and development in children.
 They also strengthen a child’s immune system to help fight illness.

 Compliment something your child did well every day.

 Praising a child helps develop their confidence.
 It shows them how to recognize when they have done well and when to feel proud.

 Children whose parents spend too much time on their phone, tablet or television are more likely to experience behavioral issues.
 If a child feels the need to compete for their parent’s attention, they are less likely to respect the authority of their parents.

-Children’s speech development is on a rapid pace.
+Children’s speech development progresses at a rapid pace.
 Reading to children and participating in regular discussions helps introduce them to new words and context that expands their vocabulary.

-Let your children explain themselves, ask them questions
+Let your children explain themselves and ask them questions.

 When children are asked open-ended questions, they learn to think about what they want to say and review what they have already said.
-This is a skill that can assist in problem-solving abilities and push children towards independent thought.
+This skill can assist in problem-solving abilities and push children towards independent thought.